Skip to main content

 • 5-hour mandatory eCourse at home

-Instructional time: (5) hours of online self-guided eCourse, and (11) hours of range training.
+Instructional time: Five hours of online self-guided eCourse and 11 hours of range training.

-Basic Rider Course 2 Licence Waiver (BRC2-LW) Sample Schedule:
+Basic Rider Course 2 License Waiver (BRC2-LW) Sample Schedule:

 • On-cycle: In person: 8 a.m.- 2 p.m.

-Instructional time: (4) hours On-Line eCourse, (6) hours range training.
+Instructional time: Four hours online eCourse, six hours range training.

 Successful completion of the BRC2-LW course requires taking part in all BRC2-LW activities and skill assessments.